About ColorQ Articles Etc | ColorQ Home | ColorQ Store

 These books are not specifically dedicated to Laamb; they mention the art in a larger context of world or regional martial arts.

-Among the Zulu (a subgroup of the Nguni), boys are traditionally trained to stick fight from age 3.
+Among the Zulu, boys are traditionally trained to stick fight from age 3.
 Their training takes place far from their villages.
 At age 15 or 16, a boy will pick his own set of sticks.
 Many Zulu men in urban areas still carry 2 sticks with them.

 Further Reading